The Writing Center will open on Wednesday, January 25, for the Spring 2017 semester. See you then!

 After clicking the yellow button and registering, you’ll see an appointment schedule:

-- Choose your schedule from the drop-down menu: Summer 2015 Lauinger or Summer 2015 Online
+- Choose your schedule from the drop-down menu

 - Click an open appointment and sign up

-- If there’s no availability, sign up on the wait list by selecting the clock icon to the left of the date you would to make an appointment
+- If the schedule is full, reserve a place on the waitlist: select the clock icon to the left of the date you would like to make an appointment

 - Make sure your pop-up blocker is disabled